 Violations of overtime laws may be grounds for employees to bring a claim for wages and penalty damages.
 Wisconsin’s wage statute allows employees to recover damages going back two years from the date they file the claim.
 The federal statute allows employees to go back three years if they can prove a willful violation.

 Do I Qualify for Overtime?

-Most employers are required to pay overtime under the Federal Fair Labor Standards Act (FLSA) and/or state statute.
+The Federal Fair Labor Standards Act (FLSA) and/or state statutes mandate that most employers must pay overtime.
 Similarly, most employees are entitled to overtime for all hours worked over 40, unless they fall under a specific exception.
 This includes salaried employees.
 Unfortunately, employers often misclassify their salaried employees as exempt from the FLSA.
 Employers may also misclassify workers as independent contractors to avoid paying them overtime and other benefits.